 Racing is intense and usually lasts between 30 minutes to an hour, on short off-road courses that feature steep climbs, tight corners, low barrier obstacles, off-camber sections and, of course, mud.
 Lots and lots of mud.

 Any drop-bar bike with ample tyre clearance will work for ‘cross.
-However, cyclo-cross-specific bikes have some important design considerations to offer the best performance.
+However, the best cyclo-cross bikes have some important design considerations to offer the best performance.
 As they are only designed to be ridden for short periods, a thoroughbred race machine will have an aggressive and lively ride characteristic.

-Cyclo-cross race bikes differ from road bikes as they have a short wheelbase and short chainstays to help navigate the frequent tight 90º and 180º corners – although this must be balanced against a slacker head angle for off-road stability.
+Cyclo-cross race bikes differ from the best road bikes in that they usually have a shorter wheelbase and chainstays to help navigate the frequent tight 90- and 180-degree corners – although this must be balanced against a slacker head angle for off-road stability.
 Traditionally, cyclo-cross bikes featured higher bottom brackets, but modern trends see these becoming lower to promote cornering control.

 Although racing is fast and furious, cyclo-cross speeds are lower than on the road, so smaller gear ratios are more suitable.
 For some time, a double chainset with a 46/36 was the norm, but in 2017 SRAM released their first 1x transmission and Shimano soon followed suit.

 This uses a single chainring on the front paired with a wider-range cassette at the back.
 The idea is that the gear range stays the same while simplifying the drivetrain and saving some weight.
 The drawback of a 1x system is that there are larger jumps between gear changes.